JOIN LOGIN JOIN

 Citadel has come a long way since the days of Goblin Green bases, and your collection of paints probably spans multiple generations of their range.
 Luckily, there’s a clear path to finding the modern equivalent of the colors and how to choose yours!

-This Citadel Color Chart PDF will have your answers, and it is up on Games Workshop’s site, or you can grab it here.
+This Citadel Color Chart PDF will have your answers, and it is up on Games Workshop’s site, or you can download the PDF here.

 Red Paints: Citadel Colour Chart Updates

 citadel color guide pdf paint conversion chart vallejo army painter miniaturesWarhammer wouldn’t be Warhammer without bold, bloody reds, and Citadel has gone through its fair share of red paint iterations over the years.
-Case in point: Blood Red.
-This fiery hue was the go-to for everything from Blood Angels to Chaos Knights, but it’s since been retired and replaced by Evil Sunz Scarlet.
+Case in point: Blood Red that’s been replaced by Evil Sunz Scarlet.

 Fear not; this new shade brings the same intensity, perfect for making your minis stand out on the battlefield.